yz-wang99/global-crop-yield-code/README.txt

 Phenology input for Step 1
   One country per row.
 Column 1 is adm0_name.
-Columns 2 and 3 are the planting and harvest phenology summaries used for clustering (the archived names are MEAN and MEAN_12).
+Columns 2 and 3 are the planting and harvest phenology summaries used for clustering.
 The code selects these features by position, so do not insert columns before them.

 Point-reference input for Step 2
   The first eleven columns must keep the legacy order: